papiodesu/leptos_book/src/appendix_reactive_graph.md

 ```

-You can easily imagine the reactive graph here: "name」 is the only signal/origin node, the 「Effect::new" is the only effect/terminal node, and there’s one intervening memo.
+You can easily imagine the reactive graph here: "name" is the only signal/origin node, the "Effect::new" is the only effect/terminal node, and there’s one intervening memo.

 ```
 A   (name)